 Far too often, one driver watches helplessly as another driver backs up into their car.

 Do police respond to parking lot accidents?

 Each police department has its own policy, but generally the police will not dispatch officers for minor property damage only resulting from private parking lot accident.
 However, if someone is killed or seriously injury, then the police will likely come out to investigate.

-The police are more likely to respond when a there is a death, injury or property damage that appears to extent $1,000 because under those circumstances the drivers involved must file a police report and “the investigating officer” must complete a UD-10 Traffic Crash Report and forward it to the Michigan State Police.
+The police are more likely to respond when there is a death, injury or property damage that appears to exceed $1,000 because under those circumstances the drivers involved must file a police report and “the investigating officer” must complete a UD-10 Traffic Crash Report and forward it to the Michigan State Police.
 (MCL 257.622)

 As such, the police will likely want to be personally present to view, document, diagram and photograph the scene as well as to interview witnesses.

 Does insurance cover parking lot accidents?

 If you are injured in a parking lot accident in Michigan while you are walking, driving and/or occupying your (and insured) vehicle, then you will be covered by No-Fault car insurance and you will be entitled to benefits to pay for your medical bills and lost wages.